3liz/py-qgis-wps/README.md

 ### Qgis project Cache configuration

-- QGSWPS\_CACHE\_ROOTDIR: Absolute path to the qgis projects root directory, projects referenges with the MAP parameter will be searched at this location
+- QGSWPS\_CACHE\_ROOTDIR: Absolute path to the qgis projects root directory, projects referenced with the MAP parameter will be searched at this location

 ### Processing configuration

-- QGSWPS\_PROCESSING\_EXPOSED\_PROVIDERS: List of qgis internal providers for publishing algorithms (comma separated), default to `model,script`.
 - QGSWPS\_PROCESSSING\_PROVIDERS\_MODULE\_PATH: Path to look for processing algoritms provider to publish, algorithms from providers specified heres will be runnable as WPS processes.

 # Exposing algorithms as WPS services

-*IMPORTANT CHANGES*

-Since 1.1 , the `__algorithms__.py` method for declaring providers is no longer supported.
+Note that since 1.1 , the `__algorithms__.py` method for declaring providers is no longer supported.

 Processing providers following the same rules as  Qgis regular plugin with a special factory entrypoint: `WPSClassFactory(iface)` in the `__init__.py` file.